Introduction

 What's Next?
 From Insights to Action

-Armed with this data, we’re reimagining the Universal Data Loader in three phases:
+Armed with this data, I was reimagining the Universal Data Loader in three phases:

 1. Visibility First: A progress dashboard with logs, status indicators, and alerting.